-What do the courts look at when you add a partner, and what will the courts look to decide if the “charging order” should hold up for LLCs.
+What do the courts look at when you add a partner, and what will the courts look to decide if the “charging order” should hold up for LLCs?
 There is a difference between a passive investment partner to make a two-member LLC vs. a partner who has a say in management.
-If you add a partner that is only passive as a member (assuming an LLC that is managed by managers), and that partner is 2% and has no say in management or voting rights, if a creditor takes that partner’s interest, that will NOT interfere with the operations of the LLC.
+If you add a partner that is only passive as a member (assuming an LLC that is managed by managers), and that partner is 2% and has no say in the management or voting rights, if a creditor takes that partner’s interest, that will NOT interfere with the operations of the LLC.

 Notable cases involving the single-member LLC and the charging order:

 - Colorado In re Albright, 291 B.R.
 538 (Bankr.
 D. Colo.
 2003).
 A 2003 Colorado bankruptcy case, In re Ashley Albright, allowed a bankruptcy trustee to take control of a one-member LLC.

 - Florida is based on a 2010 case.
 In Florida, the Supreme Court held that a judgment creditor with a charging order against a single-member LLC might take full membership rights in the LLC in single-member LLCs.
 Not long after the Florida Supreme Court’s decision, however, the Florida legislature amended the applicable law to limit the rights of a judgment creditor to a charging order or foreclosure.
 Sec.
 608.433, Fla.
 Stat.